 Mid-century modern homes are a much-loved design style that has its roots in earlier decades.
 In fact, while this is a historic style, the interest in the sleek lines and lack of superfluous ornamentation of this style is growing stronger everyday.

-Of course, mid-century modern home architecture is recognizable by some, but the nuances get lost by many of us.
+Mid-century modern home architecture is recognizable by some, but the nuances get lost by many of us.

-Therefore, we are here to provide all that you need to know to become an expert on the mid-century modern home style.
+We are here to provide all that you need to know to become an expert on the mid-century modern home style.

 We will browse through some of the most beautiful current MCM home designs.
 See for yourselves why we are such fans of this stunning design style.

 Mid Century Modern Homes: History of the Style

 The mid-century design movement was first popularized during the mid-century era from the mid-1940s until the end of a decade of the 1960s.

 The style, with its unaffected look, fit with the new American lifestyle that developed in the post-World War II period.

 This included a new emphasis on simple habits, enjoyment of the natural surroundings, and spending more time with the family.

 Mid Century Modern Architecture: Characteristics